- Current Prices:$689,000 to $3,250,000

 Get coffee near Precita Park and watch dogs chase balls down the long grassy park.
 Check out the neighborhood's wealth of murals or pick up a new book at the Bernal Heights Library.
 Climb Bernal Heights Hill and watch for different species of hawks before reaching the summit to take in a panoramic view of San Francisco.

-Convenient public transportation • Plenty of bar options • Quiet area.
+Quiet area • Plenty of bar options • Convenient public transportation.

 Locals Don't Love